lapanti/ts-react-boilerplate/README.md

 ## Purpose

 This is all you need to get started in developing your own web application, using TypeScript, React, server-side rendering and all the other hip tools.
-All the source code is well-documented and explains it's purpose.
+All the source code is well-documented and explains its purpose.
 You can read the [getting started guide here](#getstarted)

 ## Contents
 - [Getting started](#getstarted)